Unique-Usman/SuperResearch/README.md

 3. ✗ **Pinecone**: +$70/month base cost
 4. ✗ **Full re-research on feedback**: Would double iteration costs
 5. ✗ **Excessive retries**: Limited to 2 attempts per operation
+6. Using Tools, MCP and ReAct agent - this leads to many use of too much tokens.

 ### Cost Comparison